lexkrstn/recengine/README.md

 # Recommendation engine

-Recengine is a recommendation engine that implements "true" user-based collaborative filtering.
+Recengine is a recommendation microservice that implements "true" user-based collaborative filtering.
 The engine is designed to run as a microservice with REST interface.